ThingSet/thingset.github.io/docs/2b_text_mode.md

 ### Statement

-A statement starts with the hash sign and a data node name, followed by a whitespace and the map of actual payload data as name/value pairs.
+A statement starts with the hash sign and a path, followed by a whitespace and the map of actual payload data as name/value pairs.

-    txt-statement = "#" object-name " " json-object
+    txt-statement = "#" path " " json-object

-The object name is either the parent data object (e.g. `meas`) or a dedicated object containing references to other objects as an array (e.g. `std`).
+The path is either a group (e.g. `meas`) or a dedicated object (data set) containing references to other objects as an array (e.g. `report`).

 ## Read data